-Registered Neighborhood Organizations (RNOs)
+• Registered Neighborhood Organizations (RNOs)

-To date, staff has received no comment letters from Registered Neighborhood Organizations.

-Other Public Comment

-To date, staff has received one public comment letter in opposition to the request.
+- To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment - To date, staff has received no other public comment letters.

 Criteria for Review / Staff Evaluation

 The criteria for review of this rezoning application are found in DZC, Sections 12.4.10.7 and 12.4.10.8, as follows: